Ygn-Amirjani/Phonebook/REST-API/README.md

 You can save your contacts, change the contact number you want, delete that contact, and return number if needed .

-We also use Swagger to document Api for convenience .
+We also use Swagger to document Api for convenience And that's it :) now you can open http://localhost:8000/apidocs to see available APIs.

 ### Development Environment (Without Docker)